What careers can you pursue with an MBA? Paths illustration

 Yes, you can!

-The two full-time MBA programs with the highest MBA starting salary in the U.S. are Harvard University at $198,180 and Stanford University at $153,900.4 The top part-time MBA starting salary belongs to the University of Chicago (Booth) at $165,887.5
+The two full-time MBA programs with the highest MBA starting salary in the U.S. are Stanford University at $231,259 and the Wharton School at the University of Pennsylvania at $213,772.4 The top part-time MBA starting salary belongs to the University of Chicago (Booth) at $165,887.5

 While earning an MBA doesn’t ensure an automatic salary boost or promotion, the crucial insights and skills you’ll gain from your program can provide leverage when negotiating for raises and role changes.
 As the saying goes, “you get out what you put in.”
 This rings as true for MBA programs as it does for real life.